“What does it mean to move

 cloaked the heartsickness of decline.

-Despite the more nuanced appreciation of Aboriginal perspectives in the latter poems, Harwood’s use of words such as “dying”, “decline” and “ebbed away” emphasises that she remained convinced that Tasmania’s Aboriginal people had become extinct.
-From their ghosts, Harwood asks forgiveness while recognizing that eventually it is the advent of time that will put the ghosts to rest:
+Despite the more nuanced understanding of Aboriginal perspectives in the latter poems, Harwood’s use of words such as “dying”, “decline” and “ebbed away” emphasises that she believed that Tasmania’s Aboriginal people had become extinct.
+In Evening Oyster Cove, Harwood asks their ghosts forgiveness while recognizing that eventually it will be the advent of time that will put the ghosts to rest:

 Ghosts of the night mist, set me free.